BarisAlbayrakIEEE/StructuralAnalysis/README.md

 For example, the side stiffeners of a panel object are not set yet.
 The master user needs to set these relations between the SAA objects from the UI.
 Each UI action of the master user is transfered to the core system to update the ancestor/descendant relations of the DCG.
-Finally, the master user commits the new DCG assigning a structural configuration ID related to the imported FEM.
+Finally, the master user inserts the new DCG into the MySQL DB assigning a structural configuration ID related to the imported FEM.

 - **Primary Actor:** Master user
 - **Scope:** SAA